bradeneast/bradeneast.com/private/blog/What I learned making my website compatible with Internet Explorer 5.md

 ### HTML 5 semantic elements are helpful but also not (IE 8 and below)
 I try to be a responsible developer, so I use semantic elements like `nav`, `article`, and `footer`.
 I was confused to find that content inside these elements gets unwrapped by Internet Explorer.
-IE goes looking for the next valid parent up the DOM tree and puts it there instead.
+IE goes looking for the next valid parent up the DOM tree and puts your content there instead.

 ```html
 <!-- this -->